AgilatechSystems/vl6180/README.md

 #####This addon should work on any Linux platform, and has been thoroughly tested on BBB

 ###Install
-Notably, this module is not dependant on any other modules or libraries--it is standalone.
+Notably, this module is not dependant on any other modules except node-gyp for compilation.

 ```
 npm install @agilatech/vl6180